MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/automated-investigation-response-office.md

 ## Example: A security administrator triggers an investigation from Threat Explorer

 In addition to automated investigations that are triggered by an alert, your organization's security operations team can trigger an automated investigation from a view in [Threat Explorer](threat-explorer.md).
+This investigation also creates an alert, so that Microsoft Defender Incidents and external SIEM tools can see that this investigation was triggered.

 For example, suppose that you are using the **Malware** view in Threat Explorer.
 Using the tabs below the chart, you select the **Email** tab.
 If you select one or more items in the list, the **+ Actions** button activates.